petr-tik/emacs-config/TIL.md

     C-x 4 M-. - go to definition in another window
     C-c C-e - for code at point select it everywhere in the buffer and edit it C-c C-c send the buffer to python shell (similar to python major mode)

+## ELisp mode

+    C-x C-e - 'eval-last-sexp', evaluates the last s-expression before point and prints results to the echo area.
+Allows to evaluate (* 25 6 7 8) = 8400 and other quick calculator functions.

 ## Ibuffer mode - interactive mode

     'o' - View the buffer in another window.